Edigu: Early life

 Edigu was from the Manghit tribe, the son of Kutlukiya (Kuttykiya), a Turco-Mongol noble who was defeated and killed by Khan Tokhtamysh of the Golden Horde in 1378.
 He gained fame as a highly successful general of Tokhtamysh before turning the arms against his master.
 By 1396, he was a sovereign ruler of a large area stretching between the Volga and Ural (known locally as Yayyk) rivers.

+According to the Epic of Edigu, Edigu's paternal lineage is claimed to be traced back to the first caliph, Abu Bakr, through the legend of Baba Tükles, who was likely a great-grandfather of Edigu.
+According to the Tarikh-i Dost Sultan, written by Ötemish Hajji, Baba Tükles was identified as a Siddiqi and legendary Sufi saint of the Golden Horde.
+However, according to historian István Vásáry, this lineage was falsified for political legitimacy.
+The dubious nature and number of the names between Edigu and Baba Tukles support this view, as the fifteen-generation lineage claimed to go back to Abu Bakr stands out as a clear fabrication.